-With North Wilkesboro now in the hands of Bahre and Bruton Smith, the track’s two Cup dates were split up for 1997 — the former became what is now the spring date at Texas Motor Speedway, and the fall date became the second race at New Hampshire.
+With North Wilkesboro now in the hands of Bahre and then-Speedway Motorsports Incorporated-head Bruton Smith, the track’s two Cup dates were split up for 1997 — the former became what is now the spring date at Smith’s Texas Motor Speedway, and the fall date became the second race at New Hampshire.

 At the time, Bahre and Smith cited the aging facilities, geographical location, and diminishing crowds as the reasons why North Wilkesboro was dropped from the calendar.
 But there was also an underlying and more primary reason for the date swaps: Bahre and Smith both knew they could make more money from races at New Hampshire and Texas than they could at North Wilkesboro.

 Fast forward 20 years, and many of the same forces that brought down North Wilkesboro have now turned against NHMS.

 When looked at side-by-side with Las Vegas, the comparison bears an eerie resemblance to ones made between North Wilkesboro and New Hampshire back then.
 Las Vegas received a massive renovation in advance of the 2007 season, with a complete reconfiguration and repave of the facility and a whole host of new facilities for fans and the NASCAR workforce added in the infield.
 New Hampshire has received no major upgrades on a similar level since it opened in 1990.